basecamp/handbook/international-travel-guide.md

 * Let us know!
 Share your travel plans and when you expect to arrive in the US.
 * Update your electronic travel authorization with your travel info when you have it.
 * Ensure you have your passport, visa/waiver, invitation letter, and travel details all in order.
-* If you run into general travel issues while on Basecamp business, contact Andrea.
+* If you run into general travel issues while on 37signals business, contact Andrea.
 * If you find yourself facing serious consequences like arrest or illegal detention in the United States, you can contact our attorney Jennifer Schaaf.
 Her contact information is in the teams vault in 1Password.
 You should also contact your home country’s embassy or consulate; please save that phone number prior to travel.
 * If you’re traveling to a country with privacy laws that concern you, please raise that concern internally with Andrea before you travel so we can discuss putting protections in place, including connecting you with a local, on-call attorney.
 * 1Password
   * Check that your personal 1Password vault doesn’t have any work logins.
-If it does, move them to the Basecamp team vault instead.
-You have a personal vault inside the Basecamp team which is perfect for those logins.
+If it does, move them to the team vault instead.
+You have a personal vault inside the 37signals team which is perfect for those logins.
   * Turn on Travel Mode.
 Go to https://basecamp.1password.com/profile and click Enable Travel Mode.
   * Open 1Password on each device you’re traveling with (laptop, phone, iPad, etc) so it can wipe its data while it’s in Travel Mode.
 * HEY